-The poem Metaphors by Sylvia Plath has been examined and analysed in this article.
-This includes a discussion of the poem’s general meaning, a line-by-line analysis, and finishing on a note about the structure and historical context of the poem.
+The poem has been examined and analyzed in this article.
+This includes a discussion of the general meaning of ‘Metaphor,’ a line-by-line analysis, and finishing on a note about the structure and historical context of the poem.

 What is Metaphors about?